-- Employment of People from Immigrant Communities (EPIC), works with migrants to equip them to gain employment or training - Ready for Work is an EmployAbility service that support jobseekers with a health issue or disability to gain and sustain employment - Refugee Integration, Skills and Employability (RISE), works with recently arrived refugees mainly from Syria and asylum seekers with the right to work - SSE Works is a supported employment programme for the long term unemployed by SSE Airtricity - Get Ready supports people living in homeless accommodation to increase their employability skills and understanding of the workplace.
+- Employment of People from Immigrant Communities (EPIC) works with migrants to equip them to gain and sustain employment or training; - Ready for Work is an EmployAbility service that support jobseekers with a health issue or disability to gain and sustain employment; - Refugee Integration, Skills and Employability (RISE) works with recently arrived refugees mainly from Syria and asylum seekers with the right to work (ended May 2020); - Women@Work supports women who are distanced from the workplace (i.e., not in work, training or on a jobseeker payment) to gain and sustain employment, training, or other positive progress towards employment; - SSE Works is a supported employment programme for the long term unemployed by SSE Airtricity (on hold during 2020 due to Covid restrictions); - Get Ready supports people living in homeless accommodation to increase their employability skills and understanding of the workplace (on hold during 2020 due to Covid restrictions).

-During 2019:
+During 2020:

-- 325 (2018:360) clients engaged in availing of our services - 199 (2018:202) clients entered employment - 59 (2018:69) people undertook training, volunteering or work placements (excluding Ready for Work placements) - 32 (2018:40) nationalities engaged through the EPIC programme - 24 (2018:22) member companies worked with the programmes and a further 31 (2018:24) nonmember companies were engaged.
+- 256 (2019:325) clients engaged in availing of our services (capacity reduced in 2020 due to Covid-19 restrictions); - 98 (2019:199) clients entered employment; - 61 (2019:59) people undertook training, volunteering, or work placements (excluding Ready for Work placements): - 29 (2019:32) nationalities engaged through the EPIC programme; - 20 (2019:24) member companies worked with the programmes and a further 20 (2019:31) non-member companies were engaged.